 Student Services are responsible for overseeing non-academic matters relating to admissions, immigration, accommodation, student welfare, and graduation.
 Student Services can offer advice, guidance and support to help students get the most out their time as a student in London.

-In terms of academic governance, each cohort elects two Student representatives to sit on the following committees:
+In terms of academic governance, each cohort for both graduate programmes elects two student representatives to sit on the following committees: